nidhi-barhate/nidhi-barhate.github.io/README.md

 # Hello,
-I'm Nidhi Barhate, Artificial Intelligence Engineer / Software Engineer
+I'm Nidhi Barhate, Software Engineer

-Over 6 years of experience in the analysis, design, and development of enterprise SaaS Products.
+Over 8 years of experience in the analysis, design, and development of enterprise SaaS Products.
 Gain experience in working as part of a team and thus overcome the social hurdles I face because of being hearing impaired.